gamesbook/pyprototypr/docs/basic_concepts.rst

 The position of something is *where* it will be drawn on the page.
-To do this, you provide values for both **x** - the horizontal position - and **y** - the vertical position - for each thing that you want to on appear the page.
+To do this, you provide values for both **x** - the horizontal position - and **y** - the vertical position - for each thing that you want to appear on the page.

-So, if you look at an upright A4 page - which is 21cm wide and just less than 30cm high - then a point in the middle of the page will have an **x position** of 10.5cm - its distance from the left edge of the page; and a **y position** of 14.8cm - its distance from the bottom edge of the
+If you look at an upright A4 page - which is 21cm wide and just less than 30cm high - then a point in the middle of the page will have an **x position** of 10.5cm - its distance from the left edge of the page; and a **y position** of 14.8cm - its distance from the bottom edge of the